Introduction & how configuration works

 Replaces / uses.
 Domain-based egress control.
 Enforced in-account, on the same gateway instances.

 Configure.
-In the dashboard, open Domain Filtering, choose an allow-list or deny-list model, and add domains.
-The same settings are available through the Terraform provider and the configuration API.
+In the dashboard, open Web Proxy and expand Domain Filtering to choose an allow-list or deny-list model and add domains.
+The same settings are available through the Terraform provider (cloudspectra_web_proxy_gateway) and the configuration API.

 Verify.
 Add a domain to the deny-list and confirm it is blocked from a routed instance and also blocked when going through the proxy; confirm a non-listed domain still resolves and connects.